Labour support coordinating victims' services with programmes to rehabilitate perpetrators

 The next Labour Government must work with that conclusion to bring a wholesale change from coercive behaviour in order to protect the next generation of women.

 Vera Baird is the Police and Crime commissioner for Northumbria.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.